eficode-academy/oidc-oauth2-katas/confidential-client-auth-code-flow2.md

 you will be prompted for login information.

 <details>
-<summary>:bulb:What about 'consent' - I was not asked about it this time?</summary>
+<summary>:question:What about 'consent' - KeyCloak did not ask about it this time?</summary>

 You may notice, that you where not asked about consent once more.
 Identity providers typically only asks this initially and then stores the consent for each user+client.
 You can find this in KeyCloak under `Users` and `Consent`.
 Consent is an 'agreement' between you/browser and the identity provider.
 The redeployed client used the existing consent agreement for `client1`.
 </details>

 <details>
-<summary>:bulb:The example client does not use cookies.
+<summary>:question:The example client does not use cookies.
 What are the security implications of this?</summary>

 The example client use global variables to store tokens and does not set any browser cookies with e.g. session IDs.
 This means that there is no browser-to-client authentication and authorization.
 Anyone accessing the client can see the tokens!
 </details>